redpesk-industrial/canopen-binding/docs/2-installation_guide.md

 ## Easy install

-This binding is available in the Redpesk repo, so if you are running on one of the supported Linux distros you can install it with your package manager :
+This binding is available in the redpesk repo, so if you are running on one of the supported Linux distros you can install it with your package manager :

 * Declare redpesk repository: [(see doc)]({% chapter_link host-configuration-doc.setup-your-build-host %})

 * Install the binding :

     ``` bash
-    # Fedora / Redpesk :
+    # Fedora / redpesk :
     sudo dnf install canopen-binding

     # Ubuntu / Debian :